PROFESSIONAL MUSKIE GUIDE SERVICE

 The eponymous angler at Gary's Indiana Muskie Experience (Gary) draws on more then 35 years of Muskie-nabbing experience to guide fisherfolk of all skill levels through an enjoyable water-bound odyssey.
 During day or night treks, the fresh farer propels his fish-luring vessel in the direction of the lake's most sought-after trophy fish that, like a pirate's peg leg, can weigh up to 70 pounds.
 Once the expert captain locates leviathan-like beasts, passengers can woo them shipside with the provided lures and haul them in with the Tooth Tamer Rods and Diawa reels, or their bare hands.
-Fly fishing is available for those willing to try at no extra cost.
+Actually he uses a Stowmaster net to land these beasts.

 *OVER 35 YEARS EXPERIENCE